 Within Snakes and mirrors, Hicks challenges the traditional human-centred vision of the world to emphasise the interconnectedness of humans and animals – serpents, birds, monkeys and humans bind together, blurring the boundaries between the two in intimate vignettes that propose time in stasis.

-Hicks’s MAPh exhibition will mark the capstone of a remarkable year for the internationally celebrated artist.
+Hicks’s MAPh exhibition marks the capstone to a remarkable year for the internationally celebrated artist.
 It arrives after the record-breaking secondary sale of her 2005 work Shenae and Jade, followed by another landmark auction result for her 2013 work Venus.

 Snakes and mirrors is Hicks’s first institutional showing on this scale since her celebrated retrospective at the National Gallery of Victoria, Bleached Gothic.
 “In Hicks’s work, we are drawn to the tiniest gesture or detail amplified beyond mundane reality into a zone of the imaginary,” writes curator Isobel Crombie in the lavishly illustrated monograph published alongside the 2019 exhibition.